curl/curl/docs/BUGS.md

 ## Closing off stalled bugs

- The [issue and pull request trackers](https://github.com/curl/curl) only holds "active" entries open (using a non-precise definition of what active actually is, but they are at least not completely dead).
+ The [issue and pull request trackers](https://github.com/curl/curl) only hold "active" entries open (using a non-precise definition of what active actually is, but they are at least not completely dead).
 Those that are abandoned or in other ways dormant will be closed and sometimes added to `TODO` and `KNOWN_BUGS` instead.